Munnar Hill Station:

 Munnar being the hill station is an ideal place to visit throughout the year.
 Summers remain pleasant and winters are very cold.

 March to May are the summer months were the maximum and minimum temperature hovers around 35-19oc

-February is winter months and the minimum temperature drops down to 10oc.
+February are winter months and the minimum temperature drops down to 10oc.

 It would be very cold and hence it is advisable to carry woollen clothes.

 Tourists can get to look at the tea plantations and tea museum.
 The museum has photographs of the machinery and the method in which tea leaves are made and has photographs of the history of Munnar.
-The best way to enjoy in Munnar is by doing cycling and doing trekking.
+The best way to enjoy Munnar is by cycling and trekking.

 Munnar is one

-of the best destinations to enjoy the nature.
+of the best destinations to enjoy nature.
 One can feel and get immersed in

 It is located at a distance of 13 Km from Munnar.
 The Dam was constructed around 1940’s with the main purpose of storing water and for hydroelectricity.
 Now the Dam is the major source of power generation in Munnar and also which brings huge revenue to the state government.